ImSwitch/ImSwitch/README.md

 - Another focus of this version is to use inheritance to separate a general class from different implementations, very useful to create different versions of the same device for different optical setups.

-- The multithreading will be managed in a smarter way than before.
+- The multithreading (TODO) will be managed in a smarter way than before.
 - The code is intuitive to make it easy to understand and new users can easily implement new Widgets without having to understand all the parts of the code.

-The UML design of the code is attached below.
+The UML design of the code is attached below (to be updated).

 ![](NewTempesta.png)